We love video

-Just loading the video onto your website or YouTube does not guarantee anyone will actually see it, or respond.
+Just load the video onto your website or YouTube does not guarantee anyone will actually see it or respond.
 Therefore, I have found that if a client is not familiar or confident with how to showcase their video, I will assist in the next steps.

 When and where to post your video

 Firstly, consider when is a good time to publish on social media as each platform has optimum times to post.
-Sprout have produced some suggestions, however, it also depends if the content is time sensitive, such as launching a campaign.
+Sprout has produced some suggestions, however, it also depends if the content is time-sensitive, such as launching a campaign.

 Next, think about how and where you are going to load your video onto each social media platform.
 Here are some ideas:

 Website: Unless there is a reason not to, put the video on your website in a prominent position such as your home page rather than tucked away in the menu.